Last updated on September 3, 2025

 Athreos, Shroud-Veiled

 Athreos, Shroud-Veiled is a huge value card either as a commander or in the 99.
-You can combine it with an aristocrats strategy or in a value-blink strategy since each turn you can sacrifice a creature and return it to the battlefield.
+Combine it with sacrifice effects in an aristocrats strategy, or in a blink shell with strong ETB creatures.
 Creatures with coin counters on them are also protected against exile-based removal too.

 Eidolon of Blossoms